benjimaclellan/squint/docs/tutorials/one_qubit.md

-## The basics
+# Single qubit

-Let's build a simple quantum phase estimation protocol step by step.
 This tutorial introduces the core concepts of quantum metrology using `squint`.

-### What is quantum phase estimation?
+Let's build a simple quantum phase estimation protocol step-by-step for a single qubit.

 In quantum phase estimation, we want to estimate an unknown parameter $\varphi$ that appears as a phase rotation in our quantum system.
 The protocol consists of four stages: